How to Setup Jenkins Build Agents on Kubernetes Pods

 }

-If you build the above Jenkinsfile in a pipeline job, it will use the default JNLP image and execute the commands in the “Run Shell” stage.
-When I say default, the JNLP image from the docker hub will be used by the plugin if you don’t specify any.
+Building the above Jenkinsfile in a pipeline job will use the default JNLP image and execute the commands in the “Run Shell” stage.
+When I say default, the plugin will use the JNLP image from the docker hub if you don’t specify any.

 Now, you can use your own jnlp image using a containerTemplate with all necessary build tools and use them in the pipeline as given below.